Jmen/infrastructure-template/README.md

 There is support for developing locally using Docker, and the CI Pipeline provides a Test and Production environment

-With this starting point, you can focus on the domain specific details of the pages, endpoints, and database tables which are unique to your application.
+This is a starting point that you can use to focus on the specific details of the pages, endpoints, and database tables which are unique to your application.

 ## Tech Stack